-2.7.5.1 Summary of Hydrogeologic Conditions
+2.7.6.1 Summary of Hydrogeologic Conditions

 Surface water flows from the highest areas near the northern portion of the landfill and the two northern ponds to the east, south, and west.
 Water in Black Brook, east and south of the landfill, is not channelized but flows by sheet flow to the south and then to the southwest.
 Loantaka Brook is channelized near the Site and flows to the southwest.
-There is an area of wetland between the Surface Debris Area and Loantaka Brook that also appears to be subject to sheet flow, parallel to Loantaka Brook.
+Wetlands between the Surface Debris Area and Loantaka Brook also appear to be subject to sheet flow, parallel to Loantaka Brook.

 The northern ponds and the pond south of the Hunt Club building are isolated from Loantaka Brook and Black Brook.
 They do not have direct surface-water flow into them (other than an ephemeral drainage ditch that contributes surface water from the landfill to the pond south of the Hunt Club building) and are not drained by surface water flow.
-A culvert that crosses beneath the access road to the west of this pond has been noted, and while no connection has been observed, there is a potential for flow from the pond to the adjacent wooded area during seasonal high-water events.
+A culvert that crosses beneath the access road to the west of this pond has been noted, and while no connection has been observed, surface water may potentially flow from the pond to the adjacent wooded area during seasonal high-water events.

 The hydrostratigraphy underlying the landfill consists of a shallow water table saturated zone, comprised of silt and sand deposits underlain by a layer of glaciolacustrine clay that serves as a confining unit to the geologic formations below.
 Data from twenty-five monitoring wells have provided significant characterization of the hydrogeologic conditions in this shallow water-bearing zone.
 Monitoring well screens cross silt, sand and clay deposits, and in some cases, the landfilled materials.